hashgraph/hedera-forking/README.md

 require('@hashgraph/hardhat-forking-plugin');
 ```

-or if you are using TypeScript, include the following into your `hardhat.config.ts`
+or if you are using TypeScript, include the following line into your `hardhat.config.ts`

 ```javascript
 import '@hashgraph/hardhat-forking-plugin';